Vote for Kai Call - Toiora Whakapūmau Kai

 Give communities a real voice in food system decisions - to inform cross-party decision making.

-Recognise the tikanga-based relationship of respect and reciprocity between people and our taiao, as the foundation for how we set and uphold welfare standards.
+Recognise tikanga-based relationships of respect, reciprocity & kawenga between people, kai, animals and our taiao - the foundation for how we set and uphold welfare standards.

-Create long term funding for extension programmes & researchthat support the transition to Hua Parakore, organic, regenerative and non-GMO producers to collaborate & grow supply across Aotearoa.
+Fund extension programmes & research that support Hua Parakore, organic, regenerative and non-GMO producers to collaborate & grow supply across Aotearoa.

 Stop food from going to landfill by investing in decentralised infrastructure, from food rescue to community composting.